Standing on the sand of Waikiki Beach, Diamond Head looms large. Some call it Diamond Head Crater. We call it a must-see.

 Geologically it is a cinder cone formed by a series of explosive eruptions over 150,000 years ago.

-The only restroom is at the bottom and I would recommend using it.
+The only restroom is at the bottom and we would recommend using it.
 There is no visitor center, only a stand where you will pay and get a brochure.

 Views of Oahu

-There are a few levels to climb to very top.
-Once you reach the first level a few more stairs won't matter.
-You will see a spectacular 365-degree view of Oahu.
+There are a few levels to climb to the very top.
+Once you reach the first level, a few more stairs won't matter.
+You will see a spectacular 360-degree view of Oahu.
 This is a great place to have binoculars and, of course, a camera.

 Since we trekked very fast going up, we took our time going down and read the posted material about Diamond Head.
 There is a very safe lookout where you will see World War I and II pillboxes and gun emplacements.